U.S. grants temporary protected status to tens of thousands of Ukrainian immigrants already in the United States

 Immigrants eligible for TPS must have resided in the United States since March 1, DHS said in the statement, and pass security background checks.
 Anyone who attempts to travel to the United States after that date may not apply, officials said.
 The status takes effect once it is published in the Federal Register.

-A 1990 law authorizes Homeland Security to designate countries for protected status, allowing nationals to live and work here temporarily, during wars, natural disasters or other extraordinary conditions.
+A 1990 law authorizes Homeland Security to designate countries for protected status, allowing nationals to live and work here temporarily during wars, natural disasters or other extraordinary conditions.

 Mayorkas said the designation is justified because of the armed conflict, the “largest conventional military action in Europe since World War II,” and the severe damage Russian military forces have inflicted on Ukraine’s infrastructure.
 Swaths of the country are without electricity, water, shelter, food or emergency medical services.